getkirby/eleventylab/README.md

 # Eleventy Lab

 This is an experimental setup.
-It tries to setup 11ty in a way that it can read directly from Kirby's content folder.
+It tries to configure 11ty in a way that it can read directly from Kirby's content folder.

 In contrast to the [Eleventy Kit](https://github.com/getkirby/eleventykit), this would not need any form of headless approach.
 11ty can just grab the same data that Kirby stores.
 It truly gives you the best of both systems.